Type 2 Diabetes Guide

 Based on this assessment your doctor may decide to go ahead with blood glucose tests that will determine whether or not you have diabetes.

-In a person without diabetes, blood sugar levels don't vary that much over the course of the day.
+In a person without diabetes, .
 In diabetics, however, blood sugar can "spike".
-The diabetes tests will tell your doctor whether your blood sugar levels are normal; whether you are considered pre-diabetic; or whether you have diabetes.
+The diabetes tests will tell your doctor whether your blood sugar levels are normal; whether you are considered ; or whether you have diabetes.

 The most common test is the fasting blood sugar test.
-For this test, you will have to stop eating for at least 8 hours prior to the test (some doctors will suggest 12 hours).
+For this test, you will have to stop eating for 8 to 12 hours prior to the test.
 A sample of blood is drawn and the amount of glucose is measured.

 Normal range: 70 mg/dl to 100 mg/dl (milligrams/decilitre).